bitcraft/dcdrop/readme.md

 ---------------

-This script would not be possible without the efforts in 'droopy.py' by Pierre Duquesne <stackp@online.fr>.
+This script would not be possible without the efforts in 'droopy.py' by Pierre Duquesne.
 Thank you, and everyone in the Dreamcast community that has published information on the VMU format.

 Python Support